 - 4) LCAPs and school site expenditures.
 This bill requires the LCAP of each school district and COE to contain a listing and description of specified expenditures at each school site.
-However, AB 104 (Committee on Budget), the proposed education trailer bill that was enrolled and sent to the Governor on June 19, 2015, contains the following provision: "It is the intent of the Legislature that when the local control funding formula is fully implemented pursuant to subdivision (g) of Section 42238.03 of the Education Code, local educational agencies shall be required to report to the Superintendent of Public Instruction for compilation on the State Department of Education's Internet Web site both of the following: (a) The amount of funds received on the basis of the number and concentration of unduplicated pupils in the current year and, to the extent available, prior fiscal years; and (b) The amount of local control funding formula funds expended on services for unduplicated pupils in the current year and, to the extent available, prior fiscal years commencing with the 2013-14 fiscal year."
-Due to impending action on AB 104, the bill's provisions requiring school district and COE LCAPs to include school site expenditures appear to be unnecessary.
-Therefore, staff recommends that the bill be amended to delete these provisions. - 5) Charter schools.
+However, AB 104 (Committee on Budget, Chapter 13, Statutes of 2015), the education trailer bill, contains the following provision: "It is the intent of the Legislature that when the local control funding formula is fully implemented pursuant to subdivision (g) of Section 42238.03 of the Education Code, local educational agencies shall be required to report to the Superintendent of Public Instruction for compilation on the State Department of Education's Internet Web site both of the following: (a) The amount of funds received on the basis of the number and concentration of unduplicated pupils in the current year and, to the extent available, prior fiscal years; and (b) The amount of local control funding formula funds expended on services for unduplicated pupils in the current year and, to the extent available, prior fiscal years commencing with the 2013-14 fiscal year."
+Therefore, the bill's provisions requiring school district and COE LCAPs to include school site expenditures appear to be unnecessary.
+For this reason, staff recommends that the bill be amended to delete these provisions. - 5) Charter schools.
 The bill's requirements regarding the posting of procedures for evaluating teachers and principals and for LCAPs to contain a listing and description of school site expenditures only apply to traditional public schools and not to charter schools.
 While the existing Stull Act only applies to traditional public schools, charter schools and their students, parents, teachers, and community could also benefit from the increased transparency this bill seeks to provide.
 For this reason, staff recommends that the bill be amended to apply to charter schools as well. - 6) Fiscal impact.
 According to the Assembly Appropriations Committee, this bill could result in unknown, likely minor, Proposition 98 General Fund state mandated reimbursable costs for school districts and county offices of education to compile school site expenditures data and teacher evaluation materials and post the information online.
 Many districts are already compiling this data per existing statute and federal law.
 Additionally, actual costs will vary by district depending on the number of school sites and the complexity of the data submitted.